Solar Panel Installation in Marshfield, MA — Solar and Battery for Coastal Outages

 Marshfield is a great town, but living here means dealing with two realities: high summer cooling bills and occasional winter nor'easters that knock out the power.
 A lot of national solar companies will try to sell you a generic panel layout over the phone without ever setting foot on your property.
 That doesn't work well in a coastal town where salt air, high winds, and older roofs require a careful eye.

-I don't do phone quotes.
-I've been designing and overseeing solar installations across the South Shore since 2011, including many homes right here in Marshfield and neighboring Scituate, Duxbury, and Pembroke.
+I'm Dave Simmer, and I've been designing and overseeing solar installations across the South Shore since 2011, including many homes right here in Marshfield and neighboring Scituate, Duxbury, and Pembroke.
 I know how to design a system that stands up to coastal weather.
 I know the Marshfield building department, and I know exactly how to manage National Grid's interconnection process so your project doesn't get delayed.

 If you're a Marshfield homeowner thinking about solar or battery backup, I'd love to take a look at your home and give you an honest assessment.